Dame Roma Mitchell Grants

 What is not supported by the Dame Roma Mitchell Grants

 The fund will not provide assistance where there are existing government or other avenues of funding.
 All possible sources of funding from government and non-government should be explored in the first instance.

 The Dame Roma Mitchell Grants will not fund the following:

-- Services or activities that should reasonably be made by Disability SA
+- services or activities that should reasonably be made by the NDIS

-- General budgetary items – such as clothing, school uniforms
+- general budgetary items - clothing, school uniforms

 How to apply